All group visits must be pre-booked. For busy times of the school year advance booking of 2-3 months is advisable.

-The Museum is normally open to the public from 12 – 5pm Tuesday to Friday, 10am-5pm on Saturday, and 2-5pm on Sunday, but educational visits can take place at any time during normal working hours, 9am-5pm, including Mondays when the Museum is normally closed.
+The Museum is normally open to the public from 12 – 5pm Tuesday to Sunday, but educational visits can take place on any weekday between 9am-5pm, including Mondays.
+Facilitated visits are subject to the availability of a member of the learning team.

-Please email firstname.lastname@example.org (preferable) or telephone 01865 277297.
-Primary sessions can usually be booked for Mondays and Wednesdays, although with notice other requirements may be accommodated.
+Email firstname.lastname@example.org (preferable) or telephone 01865 277297.
+Primary sessions can usually be booked for Mondays and Wednesdays, although with notice it may be possible to accommodate other requirements.

 Secondary and post-16 bookings:

-Please email email@example.com (preferable) or telephone 01865 277297.
-Secondary and post-16 sessions are generally available from Wednesdays to Fridays.
+Email email@example.com (preferable) or telephone 01865 277297.
+Secondary and post-16 sessions can usually be booked for Wednesdays, Thursdays, and Fridays.

 |Bespoke sessions including school programmes (full day, selection of workshops, extended projects)||Flexible||Contact us|